NHS Imaging Backlog

 The NHS is one of the most valued institutions in the country, and its clinical staff work under extraordinary pressure every day.
 The diagnostic imaging backlog is not a reflection of the dedication of NHS radiologists - it is the product of a structural workforce gap that has widened for years.

-The Royal College of Radiologists (RCR) reported in 2024 that demand for CT and MRI scans is growing at more than twice the rate of workforce growth, with a 30% national shortfall of consultant radiologists in England projected to reach 39% by 2029 without intervention.3 The result is that in 2024, 976,000 scan reports - including 434,000 CT and MRI reports - took longer than 28 days to be written.
+The Royal College of Radiologists (RCR) 2024 Workforce Census found that demand for CT and MRI scans is growing at more than twice the rate of workforce growth, with a 29% national shortfall of consultant radiologists in England projected to reach 39% by 2029 without intervention.4 A separate RCR analysis found that in 2024, 976,000 scan reports - including 434,000 CT and MRI reports - took longer than 28 days to be written.
 The RCR described this as the worst performance on record.3

 These are not abstract numbers.
 Behind each one is a person waiting to understand what is happening inside their body - whether that is a possible diagnosis, a cancer staging result, or simply the reassurance that something does not need treatment.

-As of early 2025, approximately 1.67 million people were waiting for a diagnostic test in England, with around 291,000 waiting more than six weeks - a standard the NHS has not met since November 2013.2,4
+As of early 2026, approximately 1.8 million people were waiting for a diagnostic test in England, with around 447,000 - more than one in four - waiting over six weeks.
+The NHS has not met the six-week diagnostic standard since November 2013.2,5

 There Are Two Separate Waits in the Imaging Pathway